CircuitSetup/Remote/README.md

 ![STAmode-car](img/stamode-car.png)

-This setup is meant for cars, but also suitable for places with no WiFi.
+This setup is meant for cars, but suitable for any place with no WiFi network.
 See [here](#car-setup) for details.

 After completing WiFi setup, your Remote is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.